11 minute read

 Make your lessons digital

-It is hard to teach pupils about what’s needed in the online world without using digital tools.
-So teachers themselves must embrace digital literacy.
-Consider using ActivPanels and free educational software such as ClassFlow to help pupils become engaged in the art of learning online.
+It’s hard to teach students what’s needed in the online world without using digital tools, so teachers themselves must embrace digital literacy.
+Consider using ActivPanel devices and educational software to help students become engaged in the art of learning online.

 It’s important that everyone in your school knows what is and isn’t acceptable when it comes to using tech in schools.
-As such, your Acceptable Use Policy (AUP) probably already covers things like inappropriate Facebook communication and not sharing images of pupils online without parental permission.
+Your acceptable use policy (AUP) probably already covers things like inappropriate social media communication and not sharing images of pupils online without parental permission.
 In addition, your policies and procedures should also take into account the latest guidance from the UK Council for Child Internet Safety (UKCCIS).
 This includes things like carrying out regular training to ensure that everyone is aware of the online safety rules and expectations and establishing monitoring and evaluation processes to ensure understanding of, and adherence to, online safety policies.

 Access the latest and full UKCCIS guidance here.